meisekimiu/mew151.net/README.md

 This website is just a static HTML website.
 It is not a web application.
 It does not have any function besides loading in layout and things like RSS and the Journal.
 As a result, I have disabled Dependabot Security Alerts on this repository because:

 1. It's a static website.
 2. Basically all of these security alerts are going to be on dependencies only needed for the deployment process.
-In other wordss, code that's not even going out to the browser.
+In other words, code that's not even going out to the browser.

 Usually I'm at least a little bit stricter on security alerts, but this is a personal project that's made just for fun and I don't want to be pestered with security alerts for it.